symforce-org/symforce/docs/development.rst

 *************************************************
 Documentation
 *************************************************
 This documentation is built with `Sphinx <https://www.sphinx-doc.org/>`_, including automatic parsing of the code to generate a module reference using `sphinx-apidoc <https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html>`_.
-The code uses `Google Style <https://www.sphinx-doc.org/en/1.6/ext/example_google.html>`_ docstrings to annotate all modules, classes, and functions.
+The code uses `Google Style <https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html>`_ docstrings to annotate all modules, classes, and functions.
 Docs pages are ``.rst`` files in ``docs``, and the Sphinx config file is ``docs/conf.py``.

-There are sample `Jupyter <https://jupyter.org/>`_ notebooks in ``notebooks``, some of which are built into these docs using `nbsphinx <https://nbsphinx.readthedocs.io/en/0.5.1/>`_, such as the `tutorial <notebooks/tutorial.html>`_. ``make notebook`` starts a Jupyter server to modify and run them.
+There are sample `Jupyter <https://jupyter.org/>`_ notebooks in ``notebooks``, The tutorial notebooks are built into these docs using `nbsphinx <https://nbsphinx.readthedocs.io/en/0.5.1/>`_, for example the `SymPy Tutorial </tutorials/sympy_tutorial.html>`_.

 *************************************************
 Logging
 *************************************************
-SymForce uses the `logging <https://docs.python.org/2/library/logging.html>`_ module.
+SymForce uses the `logging <https://docs.python.org/3.8/library/logging.html>`_ module.
 You can import and use the logger like this:

 >>> from symforce import logger
 >>> logger.warning('houston, we have a problem')
 codegen_test.test_codegen_cpp():126 WARNING -- houston, we have a problem

-You can configure the log level using :func:`symforce.set_log_level()` or by setting the ``SYMENGINE_LOGLEVEL`` environment variable.
+You can configure the log level using :func:`symforce.set_log_level()` or by setting the ``SYMFORCE_LOGLEVEL`` environment variable.
 The default is ``logging.INFO``.

 *************************************************
 Testing and Coverage
 *************************************************
 SymForce is heavily tested, targeting close to 100% code coverage.
-Tests live in ``test`` and use `unittest <https://docs.python.org/2/library/unittest.html>`_.
+Tests live in ``test`` and use `unittest <https://docs.python.org/3.8/library/unittest.html>`_.
 Additionally, `coverage.py <https://coverage.readthedocs.io/en/coverage-5.0.4/>`_ is used to run tests while measuring code coverage.
 The generated coverage report also provides a great view into what methods need to be tested and what code is potentially unused.

 | Run a specific test: ``python test/symforce_codegen_test.py``
 | Run with debug level output: ``SYMFORCE_LOGLEVEL=DEBUG python test/symforce_codegen_test.py``